bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 In general, I found exception stack traces to be useful, although I have bumped into a situation in which I couldn't understand much out of an exception (see [this](https://github.com/svroonland/zio-kinesis/issues/797)).
 I have also noticed the rendering of the exception stacktrace getting better in between releases.

-One important thing that I'm still missing at the moment, which I found really useful with the synchronous/blocking JVM applications, is the ability to easily request a Fiber dump.
+One important thing that I'm still missing currently, which I found really useful with the synchronous/blocking JVM applications, is the ability to easily request a Fiber dump.
-I've been many times into a situation where the application gets stuck and I have no idea why, especially if it's some code from some third party library.
+I've been many times into a situation where the application gets stuck and I have no idea why, especially if it's some code from some third-party library.
 With blocking applications one can request a thread dump with `kill -3 <PID>` or `jstack <PID>` and can find out where the blockage is.
 With non-blocking applications this approach is mostly useless, of course.

 ZIO does have the ability to request a dump of all fibers using [Fiber.dumpAll](https://zio.dev/api/zio/fiber$#dumpAll(implicittrace:zio.Trace):zio.ZIO[Any,java.io.IOException,Unit]), but I couldn't find a way to trigger it externally from the application.
 There is [this ticket](https://github.com/zio/zio/issues/2263), which has been open for a while, but it looks like it got de-prioritised.
-So, unless I'm missing some better approach to achieve this, I think that this is something really important to be addressed by the ZIO devs.
+So, unless I'm missing some better approach to achieve this, I think that this is something quite important to be addressed by the ZIO devs.
 Perhaps with the advent of [Project Loom](https://openjdk.org/projects/loom/) this issue will be neatly solved, given how well positioned the ZIO 2 engine is to take advantage of the new Virtual Threads.
 But I wish there was an easier way available now.